rserranon/Options-Roll-Mointor/README.md

 ### Data Issues

 **Problem**: "Greeks not available" or "Delta: N/A"

-- Increase timeout with `--timeout` parameter
+- TODO: Increase timeout with `--timeout` parameter
 - Delayed data can be slow (30-60 seconds lag)
 - Some strikes may not have active quotes

 **Problem**: "No roll options found"

 - Adjust `--dte-threshold` to include your position
 - Verify positions are within 30-45 DTE roll window
 - Check that option chains are available for the symbol